LucSkyvvalker/TAUS/README.md

 - /scripts: directory containing all scripts used in the project

 # Basics
-- This project aims to create a quality estimator for machine translations.
-The quality estimations are given as a confidence score in the range \[0-1\].
+- This project aims to create a confidence scoring alghorithm for machine translations.
+The confidence scores are given as probabilities, where 1 is a good translation and 0 a bad translation.
 All models found in this directory are not meant for actual use, as they have not been trained properly, nor are the PoS corpera suffienct for actual use.

 # Reproduce
+> Warning to use the .joblibs in this repository SKlearn v0.20.0 is needed.

 - To reproduce our results the following things need to be done:
-1. Install any dependencies and clone this directory
+1. Install any dependencies and clone this repository
 2. Create a directory /data and move the features.csv, ngram- and ML-models to this directory
-3. Open a terminal in the scripts directory and run `$python3 main.py`, it will create a train and test set of the features.csv with a 4:1 ratio.
+3. Open a terminal in the scripts directory and run `$python3 train.py`, it will create a train and test set of the features.csv.
 If these files were allready made during a previous call of main.py it will ask if you wish to remake them.
-4. You will then be prompted with which Machine Learning method you wish to train based on the train and test sets.
-The options for this are(this may take some time, depending on the size of your train and test sets):
+4. You will then be prompted which model you wish to train.
+The options for this are:
-  - SVM
+  - `SVM`
-  - LR
+  - `LR`
-  - MLP
+  - `MLP`
-  - NBC
+  - `NBC`
+The training of these models may take some time, depending on the size of your dataset.
-An in-depth explanation on each method and their results can be found in the accompanying paper.
+An in-depth explanation on each method and their results can be found in the accompanying report.
+5. Run `$python3 scoreSentences.py`
-5. From the same terminal run `$python3 confidenceScore.py` it will prompt you for a Machine Learning model you wish to use, and continue to prompt for a "Source" and "Target" sentence.
+It will prompt you for a model you wish to use, and continue to prompt for a "Source" and "Target" sentence.
 It will than give a confidence score for the target sentence to be correctly translated.
 To cancel the loop, press ctrl+c.
-6. (Optional) From the same terminal run `$python3 getScores.py`, it will prompt you for a Machine Learning model you wish to use and continue to give the Fscore and cross-entropy of the model based on the test set created in step 3.
+6. (Optional) Run `$python3 scoreModel.py`
+It will prompt you for a model you wish to use and continue to give the F1-score, Accuracy  and mean Cross-Entropy of the model.

-# NewModels
+# Portability
-- To use the scripts to create new models, for example for different language pairs, better PoS corpera or more features, a new features.csv and new n-gram models must be trained.
-Empty the /data directory and put a new dataset into the folder.
-You may have to change the file 'cleandatas.py' and change the filenames in 'main.py'.
-Then proceed with step 3 from Reproduce(#Reproduce)
+To use the scripts for training on new datsets the following steps must be taken:

+> It is recommended to make back-ups of the /data folder before doing any of the following

+ 1. Place the dataset in the /data folder
+ 2. Replace any calls to the dataset in the scripts.
+ 3. Run `python3 train.py` for each model you wish to train.
+ This cleans the dataset, extracts the features and creates train and test sets.

+To use the scripts for training new N-Gram models:

+ 1. Remove all .joblibs from the /data folder.
+ 2. Place the desired corpera for the N-Gram models in the /data folder.
+You will need 4 corpera in .txt format, a plain text and a POS tagged corpus for the source and target language.
+3. Make sure that you have the SpaCy taggers for the correct languages loaded in `ngrams.py`
+ 4. Run `python3 train.py`
+The N-Gram models are trained automaticaly, after which you can retrain the models.

 # Dependencies
 - python 3.x
+	- SKlearn
 	- pandas
 	- numpy
 	- SpaCy
 		- SpaCy model: 'en_core_web_sm'
 		- SpaCy model: 'nl_core_news_sm'